tacketar/lstore/README.md

 yum groupinstall "Development Tools" yum install cmake openssl-devel czmq-devel zmq-devel zlib-devel fuse-devel leveldb-devel
 ```

+Although RocksDB is only available via Fedora on RedHat/CentOS and will need to be built
+from scratch for other RedHat/CentOS distributions.
+RocksDB is available for Ubuntu.
+RocksDB for RedHat/CentOS RocksDB is automatically built when creating RPMs which requires building
+a few additional packages from scratch.
+Care needs to be taken to only use the static libraries
+for those tools in order to keep the software portable and not require the propagation of
+RocksDB and the other manually added source packages.
+Take a look at
+./scripts/generate-docker-base.sh for how this is done for packaging.
+Specifically
+look at the logic around ROCKSDB_MANUAL variable for guidance.

 If the local CMake installation is too old, we install a local copy into build/